(Special in Tour 01: Attend Canada Tulip Flower Festival)

 See the best of Quebec City on a brief introductory tour of Old Quebec, the historic heart of French Canada.
 You’ll be charmed by the old-world atmosphere of the city that is filled with narrow streets, steep hills and numerous historical sites such as Place Royale, the birthplace of French civilization in North America, the picturesque Chateau Frontenac, and the brilliant wall surrounds most of Old Quebec, which was declared a World Heritage site by UNESCO in 1985.

 Leave Quebec City for another popular old world of the U.S., Boston.
 Stop at a duty-free shopping store en route to Boston.
-Arrive in the evening.
-We have a special treat for you tonight: Each person will be served a whole fresh Maine lobster with impeccable taste.
+Arrive in Boston the evening.
 (B/D)

 While touring Boston, you will discover that you are on another journey to the historic route of the Commonwealth of Massachusetts, one of the oldest cities in the United States founded by the Puritan colonists from England on the Shawmut Peninsula in 1630.
 In the late 18th century, Boston was the location of several major events during the American Revolution, including the Boston Massacre and the Boston Tea Party.
 Several early battles of the American Revolution, such as the Battle of Bunker Hill and the Siege of Boston, occurred within the city and surrounding areas.
 After American independence was attained, Boston became a major shipping port and manufacturing center.
 Boston’s rich history and famous universities have also become a tourist attraction.
 Faneuil Hall, located near the waterfront, a marketplace and a meeting hall since 1742, has welcomed over 20 million visitors every year.
 You’ll have time for a short coffee break and stroll along the historic Harvard Square in the center of Cambridge, adjacent to Harvard Yard, the historic heart of Harvard University.
 The Square functions as a commercial center for Harvard students, as well as residents of western Cambridge and the inner western and northern suburbs of Boston.